bryantbiggs/terraform-aws-eks/tests/fargate-profile/README.md

 $ terraform apply --auto-approve
 ```

-Note that this example may create resources which cost money.
+Note that this test may create resources which cost money.
 Run `terraform destroy` when you don't need these resources.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements